Onboarding (Providers & Channel Partners)

 From a customer perspective:

-• The API contract remains the same regardless of downstream routing
+- The API contract remains the same regardless of the underlying connectivity used

 Medical Network (IMN) – Default & Required

-• IMN is the default and required credentialed path
+- IMN is the required onboarding and credentialed path

 Authoritative payer support information is available in the